-Chapman Gets to Castillo Again, A's Beat Rays 4-2
+Chapman Gets To Castillo Again, A's Beat Rays 4-2

+Chapman’s hit came after Castillo walked Beau Taylor on four pitches to start the inning.
+Marcus Semien singled before Chapman doubled.

+“I just tried to do a little too much, more than I’m used to doing,” Castillo said through a translator.

-Ramón Laureano had two hits, was hit by pitches twice — including once with the bases loaded — and threw out a runner from center field for the A’s.
-Khris Davis singled and scored.
+Ramon Laureano had two hits, was hit by pitches twice — including once with the bases loaded — and threw out a runner from center field for the A’s.
+Davis singled and scored.

+The A’s are 6-3 on their 10-game homestand and have won eight of 11 overall.

 Ji-Man Choi hit his ninth home run and Joey Wendle had two hits for Tampa Bay, which has lost nine of 12.

-Chapman hit his team-leading 18th home run off starter Yonny Chirinos to put the A’s up 2-1, then drove in the tiebreaking run off Diego Castillo (1-6) with an RBI double past diving shortstop Willy Adames.
-Chapman hit a walkoff three-run home run in the ninth inning off Castillo on Thursday night, handing the Rays closer his first blown save this season.
+The Rays stranded eight runners and left the bases loaded in the third.

+“I’m still scratching my head over bases loaded, no outs, we send seven players to the plate, we came up with one run,” Tampa Bay manager Kevin Cash said.
+“We’re a better offensive club than that.”

-The A’s made a pair of defensive gems, including Laureano’s seventh outfield assist when he threw out Joey Wendle at second base after Wendle singled to the gap in left-center in the fourth.
+The A’s contributed to the Rays’ offensive problems with a pair of defensive gems, including Laureano’s seventh outfield assist when he threw out Joey Wendle at second base after Wendle singled to the gap in left-center in the fourth.
 Second baseman Jurickson Profar added a diving catch near the edge of the outfield grass to rob Tommy Pham of a hit in the seventh.

 Yusmeiro Petit (2-1) struck out all four batters he faced for the win.
 Liam Hendriks retired three batters for his second career save and first since 2017.